 The PhD Program provides a financial fellowship to qualified doctoral students that includes tuition, a living stipend, health fee coverage, and opportunities to hold research and/or course assistantships.

-The program guarantees four years of support based on satisfactory academic performance.
+The program guarantees four years of funding support based on satisfactory academic performance.
 Students who do not graduate in four years and have met specific program milestones are typically provided funding in the fifth year.
 The fellowship stipend and/or research or teaching assistantship is typically equivalent to or more than the estimated living expenses (not including expenses for dependents).

 Tuition & Expenses